 Then, I did the same thing with Q-BA-MAZE™ marble run blocks.
 I used 1 “cool colors” set and 1 “warm colors” set to create 4 circulating maker kits.
 These aren’t as well-known and might be considered more of a “toy,” but there is still potential for learning about physics when using the blocks to create marble mazes.
 Every maze created is different, and there are endless possibilities even within the same design.

-Both GoldieBlox™ and Q-BA-MAZE™ sets are affordable (all under $25.00), which I think makes them particularly suited for school libraries.
+Both GoldieBlox™ and Q-BA-MAZE™ sets are affordable (around $25.00), which I think makes them particularly suited for school libraries.
 Most hardcover picture books are in that price range, so it’s not going to break a school library’s budget.
 Additionally, it isn’t difficult or expensive to get parts to replace lost or broken pieces.
-One extra GoldieBlox™ set can supply spare parts, and the Q-BA-MAZE™ set has extra marbles.
+GoldieBlox™ sells more parts separately, and the Q-BA-MAZE™ set has extra marbles.
 If a few Q-BA-MAZE™ blocks go missing, that won’t hinder maze creation, and a teacher-librarian could keep a few in the library office specifically for replacing lost parts.